-It is anticipated that 20 students will enroll per offering.
-All students pursuing MAE programs for advanced certification, including those who wish to obtain certification in specialty areas (e.g., educational administration) will be required to complete the proposed revised programs prior to acquiring the desired certification.
+It is anticipated that 50 students will enroll per semester.
+All students pursuing MAE programs for advanced certification, including those who wish to obtain certification in specialty areas (e.g., educational administration), will be required to complete this course.

 2.3 Relationship of the proposed course to courses now offered by the department: